-In the first instalment of our series on pharmacist-doctor collaboration, we speak with two Canberra health practitioners about how they work together
+In the first instalment of our series on pharmacist collaboration with other health practitioners, we speak with a Canberra pharmacist and doctor about how they work together

 Almost every week it seems doctor and pharmacist groups are battling it out over roles and funding, with jabs being taken on both sides.

 Pharmacists and doctors work together in a variety of complementary ways when looking after patient health.